christoph88/tagmanager-build-tool/README.md

 ## Description

-Tagmanager build tool is a tool which downloads and uploads your Tagmanager tags, variables and templates.
+Tagmanager build tool is a unofficial tool which downloads and uploads your Tagmanager tags, variables and templates.
 This will enable you to work in a code editor of choice and version your code.

 ## Roadmap